An Overview of IPv6 on Linode

 All Linodes are created with one IPv6 address, which is acquired by Stateless Address Autoconfiguration (SLAAC).
 IPv6 is fully enabled on all of Linode’s supported operating systems and uses hardware-based addressing.

 Linode does not offer private IPv6 address allocations.
-Our IPv6 accounting was designed so that local IPv6 traffic does not count against your transfer quota, so you can use your default IPv6 address as if it were a private IP address.
+Our IPv6 accounting was designed so that local IPv6 traffic does not count against your network transfer quota, so you can use your default IPv6 address as if it were a private IP address.

 In order for your Linode to receive its SLAAC address, it must respond to IPv6’s ping protocol.

-Please be sure to allow ICMPv6 in your firewall, for example in
+Please be sure to allow ICMPv6 in your firewall.
+For example, in

--A INPUT -p icmpv6 -j ACCEPT
+ip6tables -A INPUT -p icmpv6 -j ACCEPT ip6tables -A FORWARD -p icmpv6 -j ACCEPT

 How to Find Your IPv6 Address

 You can find your Linode’s IPv6 address using the Linode Cloud Manager or the

 Linode Cloud Manager